 As a result, it can be observed that the imaging quality of the point phantoms has improved distinguishably in the case of two-pose reconstruction without any uncertainty for all imaging depths (Fig. 2b, 2c).
 On the other hand, different amounts of uncertainty was introduced to the reconstruction of the two-pose data (Fig. 2d, 2e, 3b-g).
-In Figures 2d and 2e, even though the same amount of displacement (0.15 mm) was applied in both lateral and axial directions, the displacement in lateral direction did not have much effect on the resolution degradation, while the displacement on axial direction degraded the lateral resolution more noticeably.
-The effect of uncertainty (in axial and lateral directions) is summarized in Fig. 2(a).
+In Figures 2d and 2e, even though the same amount of displacement (0.15 mm) was applied in both lateral and axial directions, the displacement in lateral direction did not have much effect on the resolution degradation, while the displacement on axial directions) is summarized in Fig. 2(a).
 On the other hand, uncertainty in the direction of the in plane rotation did not have a significant effect at all in the magnitudes lesser than or equal to 1°.

 The extent of blurring of the target is expressed as the number of pixels counted over -16 decibel, which is based on the assumption that the more the target is blurred, the more pixels show up on the image at a certain threshold.
 The condition without any uncertainty is set as the grand truth to express the size under different uncertainty in percentile compared to the grand truth (Figure 2a).
-The result tells us that the uncertainty can be accepted to some extent, and it can be seen that the proposed method is much resilient to the uncertainty on lateral direction and in plane rotation more than the axial direction.
+The result tells us that the uncertainly can be accepted to some extent, and it can be seen that the proposed method is much resilient to the uncertainty on lateral direction and in plane rotation more than the axial direction.

-Figure 2: Simulation result. (a) The effect of uncertainty to the size of reconstructed target.
-The magnitude represents the percentage compared to the size without uncertainty. (b) R-SAF with no uncertainty, (c) SAF with no uncertainty, (d) R-SAF with 0.15 mm displacement on lateral direction, and (e) R-SAF with 0.15 mm displacement on axial direction
+Figure 4: Simulation result. (a) The effect of uncertainty to the size of reconstructed target.
+The magnitude represents the percentage compared to the size without uncertainty. (b) R-SAF with no uncertainty, (c) SAF with no uncertainly, (d) R-SAF with 0.15 mm displacement on lateral direction, and (e) R-SAF with 0.15 mm displacement on axial direction

-Figure 3: Simulation results.
+Figure 5: Simulation results.
 The effect of in line rotation uncertainty to the size of reconstructed target (a) Ground truth: no uncertainty (b) -1° rotation of P2 (c) -0.5° rotation of P2 (d) -0.1° rotation of P2 (e) 1° rotation of P2 (f) 0.5° rotation of P2 (g) 0.1° rotation of P2